CMCLorg/CMCLorg.github.io/organizers.md

 ---

-- <b>Emmanuele Chersoni</b>, Dep. of Chinese and Bilingual Studies, The Hong Kong Polytechnic University
+- <b>Emmanuele Chersoni</b>, Dep. of CBS, The Hong Kong Polytechnic University
   * Emmanuele is a postdoctoral researcher in the Department of Chinese and Bilingual Studies of the Hong Kong Polytechnic University.
 His main research interests include distributional semantic models, thematic fit modeling, automatic discovery of semantic relations and sentence processing.
   * Email: emmanuelechersoni [at] gmail.com